wgm/cerb-book/en/05-toolkit/00-toolkit.markdown

 ### Dependencies ###

 A plugin can specify other plugins as **dependencies**.
 This means that a plugin should not be loaded unless other plugins are also loaded (i.e. it _depends_ on them).
 Devblocks will analyze these dependencies to ensure plugins are loaded or updated in the proper order.
 Dependencies are useful when a plugin requires the use of functionality from another plugin and cannot function without it.
 Everything depends on `cerberusweb.core`, which itself depends on `devblocks.core`.
-This dependencies doesn't need to be specified, as it is declared for you automatically.
+These two dependencies don't need to be specified in custom plugins, since they are declared for you automatically.

 ### Extensions ###